Chart Color Schemes

 Analysis of health metrics shows strong performance throughout Mindarie.

 Prevalence of common health conditions across all age groups is very low.
-Private health cover rate is high at approximately 55%, covering about 5,052 people.
-Most common medical conditions are arthritis and mental health issues, affecting 7.2% and 5.9% of residents respectively.
+Approximately 55% of the total population (~5131 people) has private health cover.
+The most common medical conditions are arthritis and mental health issues, impacting 7.2% and 5.9% of residents respectively.
 73.7% of residents declare themselves completely clear of medical ailments, compared to 73.0% across Greater Perth.
-Mindarie has 18.2% of residents aged 65 and over (1,661 people), higher than the 13.6% in Greater Perth.
-Health outcomes among seniors are strong, broadly in line with the general population's health profile.
+Mindarie has 18.2% of residents aged 65 and over (1687 people), which is higher than the 13.6% in Greater Perth.
+Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health